Tkemper2/Mit/README.md

 # Controller

 For the controller, we first wanted to make a joystick on our phones.
-But then we found out that Pygame directly supports physical controllers.
-Since our server is coded in python, it was easy to integrate the controllers using pygame.
+But with touch-sensitive joysticks, it was difficult to be precise with the controls, and it was not that fun to play with.
+We then looked for a way to integrate physical controllers. and we found out that Pygame directly supports them.
+Since our server is coded in python, it was very easy to integrate the controllers using pygame.
+We simply use the module joystick from pygame.
+Note that this module supports xbox one and pro Switch controllers perfectly, but for reasons unknown we were unable to get ps4 controllers to work.